 It's common for Torontonians to carry reusable shopping bags to reduce the use of single-use plastics, such as plastic shopping bags.
 I carry this University of Toronto tote with me because it represents my alma mater, and I'm doing my small part to reduce environmental waste.

 What to Pack for a Trip to Toronto in the Winter

 I love to support Canadian fashion brands.
 This down jacket by Mackage comes in several gorgeous colors such as aqua and cognac.
 It’s designed to be water-resistant and windproof; its lightweight composition and draw-cord waist detail allows you to layer tops underneath without feeling too bulky.

 It’s not too big; it’s not too small.
 This backpack is just right for all of your travel and day-to-day needs.
-Made from vegan leather, this mini backpack is designed to be versatile — it has adjustable straps and a padded iPad sleeve to protect your tablet.
+Made from vegan leather, this backpack is designed to be versatile — it has adjustable straps and a padded iPad sleeve to protect your tablet.

 A Little Touch of Glamour

 Omi Woods creates beautifully crafted jewelry that celebrates Africa and the continent’s diaspora.
 This pair of earrings is fashioned with care and love, adding just the right touch of bling to any look.

 Nothing says luxury more than a cashmere and silk Hermès shawl wrapped around you to keep warm during your winter trip to Toronto.